S-panda1/News-Bias-Discriminator/README.md

 # Models

-### Click on the models folder to view th e ipynb files
+### Click on the "Models" folder to view th e ipynb files

 ## DistilBERT